Northern Pintail Duck

 - Ducks do not have teeth, but they do have bumpy edges on their bills that help them to filter food out of the water.
 Food is then swallowed and ground up in the gizzard, a part of the stomach that contains small rocks for breaking down food.

 Pintails eat a variety of food items including aquatic plants, seeds, grass, small aquatic animals, and insects.
-At Cosley Zoo, the ducks are fed a commercial duck diet.
+At Cosley Zoo, the ducks are fed a commercial waterfowl diet.

 Shelter and Space Needs